sjgiorgi/blm_twitter_corpus/README.md

 A data set of 63.9 million tweets from 13.0 million users from over 100 countries which contain one of the following keywords: *BlackLivesMatter*, *AllLivesMatter* and *BlueLivesMatter*.

+> **Warning**
+> Full tweets (and associated meta-data) are not sharable.
+This repo only contains Tweet IDs which you must rehydrate yourself.

 ## Data

 Data is available at [Zenodo](https://doi.org/10.5281/zenodo.5835260).